Where are the best ice fishing spots in the U.S.? We've got some ideas.

 With over 10,000 lakes, Minnesota claims an abundance of ice fishing opportunities, and the cold weather typically brings the season into full swing earlier than other states.
-Mille Lacs is home to a ton of walleye, rock bass, northern pike, jumbo perch, muskie, smallmouth bass and tullibee.
+Lake of the Wood gets a lot of credit, but Mille Lacs is home to great ice fishing, and a ton of walleye, rock bass, northern pike, jumbo perch, muskie, smallmouth bass and tullibee.

 The body of water spans over 132,000 acres, so finding a spot to set up your shack shouldn't be too tough.
 Count on an abundance of resorts, fishing shack rentals and guide services who can show you the way.